dbt-labs/docs.getdbt.com/website/docs/docs/deploy/dbt-cloud-job.md

 ### Model timing
 > Available on [multi-tenant](/docs/cloud/about-cloud/regions-ip-addresses) dbt Cloud accounts on the [Team or Enterprise plans](https://www.getdbt.com/pricing/).

-The model timing dashboard on dbt Cloud displays the composition, order, and time taken by each job run.
+The model timing dashboard on dbt Cloud displays the composition, order, and time taken by each model in a job run.
 The visualization appears for successful jobs and highlights the top 1% model durations.
-This helps you identify bottlenecks in your models, so you can explore them and potentially make changes to improve their performance.
+This helps you identify bottlenecks in your runs, so you can investigate them and potentially make changes to improve their performance.

 You can find the dashboard on the **Run Overview** page.